 Fair Debt Collection Practices Act (FDCPA) Violations

 The Fair Debt Collection Practices Act, more commonly referred to as the FDCPA, is a federal law that defines how debt collectors can act when collecting a debt from you.
-These are specific a debt collector can't do.
+There are specific things a debt collector can't do.
 If you need to reference the law to verify whether a debt collector is acting outside the law, citations have been provided.

 Ask You to Pay More Than You Owe

 The collector cannot misrepresent the amount you owe.
 They can't say your balance is higher than it actually is.

 You're allowed to ask a third-party collection agency to send proof of the debt and the amount they're pursuing you for.
 Make this debt validation request in writing.

 Threaten Action They Cannot or Will Not Take

 Collectors can't threaten to sue or file charges against you, garnish wages, take property, cause job loss, or ruin your credit when the collector cannot or does not intend to take the action.

 Contact You at Work Knowing Your Employer Doesn't Approve